7 Beginner DIY Home Improvement Projects

-Being a first-time homebuyer can be the most exciting time of your life--and at the same time, be incredibly overwhelming.
+Being a first-time homebuyer can be the most exciting time of your life - and it can also be incredibly overwhelming.
 You've saved the money, secured a mortgage, found a home you love, and finally closed on it.
-But once the last document is signed and the keys are turned over, this beautiful home becomes YOUR responsibility.
+But once the last document is signed and the keys are turned over, this beautiful home becomes your responsibility.

 The Basic Kit | The Expanded Kit |